apiobuild/platform/content/blog/create-an-online-store-for-free.md

 ---

 Are you looking for free and easy way to setup your online store?
 We have a solution for you.
 Introducing <a href="https://telescope.apiobuild.com/app/chopin" target="_blank">Chopin by apio </a>, a simple online store creator that allows you to configure your online store in a few clicks for free.
 Try today to start selling your products online.
-The convenience of online shopping has changed consumers’ purchasing habits.
-According to  <a href="https://www.statista.com/statistics/242512/online-retail-visitors-in-the-us-by-age-group/)" target="_blank">statista</a>, 67% of millennials and 56% of gen-Xers prefer to shop online.
-The rising concerns of coronavirus transmission also open up new opportunities for online retailers.
-Whether you are expanding your brick and mortar store to eCommerce, or just starting your online business, **this post will show you how to build an online store in the most economical and easy way!**

 ## Current Solutions for Online Store